[[folder:Season 2 US]]

 * The pressure cooker endurance challenge.
 To give you an idea, it was ''six hours'' before the first person quit!
 The winner wasn't decided until '''''fourteen hours''''' in!

 * Evel Dick ([[XtremeKoolLetterz yes, that's how it's spelled]]) banged pots and pans at two in the morning in the other house guests' rooms ''so he would go home instead of his daughter''. [[spoiler:He still went on to win, with Daniele getting second place.]]

 * Daniele winning an important [=HoH=] competition, when it was 6-2.

 * Dan was targeted by the entire house on week two.
-Through brains, deals, and luck, he was able to outlast eleven people who all once wanted him out to not only win, but win by unanimous vote.
+Through brains, deals, and luck, he was able to outlast eleven people who all once wanted him out to not only win, but also unanimously.

 * Dumb blonde Jordan goes up to the MMA bully Russell, gets in his face, and yells "SHUT UP RUSSELL!
 I AM NOT AFRAID OF YOU AND I SWEAR I WILL BEAT YOU UP!"
 Did we mention she's yelling at a MMA fighter?

 * Jordan's come-from-behind victory.
 She more or less spent the entire season riding on Jeff's coattails, being picked to be in the final three over Michele because Jordan had shown herself to be easier to beat in competitions.
 However; she manages to win the final [=HoH=] competition without having it be thrown to her.
-Then she picks the ''best'' person to be in the final two against: Natalie, and wins 5-2, only losing Kevin and Russell's votes.
+Then she picks the ''best'' person to be in the final two against: Natalie, and wins 5-2.

 * Ragan calling out a visiting Rachel on her behavior, loudly informing her that the only reason she is in the house is because she's a punishment.
 Cue the first time she had been on camera without a word to say.
 Ever.